 Once the map-maker has completed you can open your output map using Gaia (see Figure 4.5).
 The excerpt in Chapter 5 shows the output written to the terminal as you run the map-maker.
 There are a number of clues in this output that indicate the status of the reduction.

 Continuous chunk 1 / 1.
-Chunking is where the map-maker processes sub-sections of the time-series data independently and should be avoided if possible—see the text box below.
+Chunking is where the map-maker processes sub-sections of the time-series data independently and should be avoided if possible—see the text box on Chunking.

 At the beginning of the reduction, the main purpose of QUALITY flagging is to indicate how many bolometers

 are being used.
 In the example above you can see that from a total of 5120 bolometers, 1842 were turned off

 during data acquisition (